nion-software/nionutils/README.rst

 This project is funded by Nion Co. as part of the `Nion Swift <http://nion.com/swift/>`__ imaging and analysis platform.
-The code is available under the MIT License.
+The code is available under the Apache License, Version 2.0.

 Requirements
 ------------